smcclab/smc-course/_lectures/01-digital-sound-and-synthesis.md

 In future we will write key combinations as `Ctrl+Enter` meaning "hold the control key, then press the enter key, then release both".

-## Pd vs Gibber
+## Pd vs Strudel

-Pd and Gibber are good at different things (if not, I wouldn't explain both!)
+Pd and Strudel are good at different things (if not, I wouldn't explain both!)

 **Pd**: nice graphical display of signal flow, easy to experiment with synth design, possible to connect to hardware controllers, bonus built in graphics programming

-**Gibber**: works in a browser, built in collaborative editing, easy to access sequencing and scheduling components.
+**Strudel**: works in a browser, collaborative editing with [flok.cc](https://flok.cc), easy to access sequencing and scheduling components.

 # Additive Synthesis